 What Is a Mortgage Rate Lock?

 Rate locks protect borrowers from interest rate volatility during the loan process, which can take 30-45 days or longer.
-Without a rate lock, your rate could change daily based on market conditions.
+Without a rate lock, your rate could change daily based on market conditionsβpotentially costing you $15,000+ over the life of your loan.
+Get pre-approved with multiple lenders to compare rate lock options and lock the lowest rate available.

 π― Ready to Lock Your Rate?